AndyZzzZzzZzz/SquadMatch/README.md

 ## Version History
 ### Version 0.1

-Features:
+#### Features:

-* Home Page: displays all upcoming events, and most recent news dynamicly.
+- **Home Page**: Displays all recently added events with logos, descriptions, number of participants, and capacities.
+Events are fetched dynamically from cloud databases and sorted by time, with the most recent event displayed first.

+- **News Page**: Displays all recent news, dynamically fetched from cloud databases.

+- **Navbar**: Helps users navigate between different pages.

-* Dashboard: displays upcoming activities for registered users.
+- **Dashboard**: Displays upcoming activities for registered users, sorted by time with the most recent events displayed first.

-Features in progress:
+#### Features in Progress:

-* user profile
-* club page
+- **User Profile**: Displays user information, achievements, and clubs a particular user is registered with, along with their profile photo.

+- **Club Page**: Displays information for specific clubs, including descriptions, management teams, and current members.

 ## Dependencies